 - When the garlic starts to turn brown at the edges, add shrimp, Chinese sausage, and chili boh or chili paste.
 Stir-fry until the shrimp are cooked (should only take about a minute), then remove the shrimp and Chinese sausage from the wok.
 Set aside.

-- Add flat rice noodles into the wok.
+- Turn up the heat to maximum, then add flat rice noodles into the wok.
 Drizzle the light soy sauce, dark soy sauce and oyster sauce over the noodles.
 Stir well.
 Make sure all of the noodles are covered in the sauce.

 - Push the noodles to the side of the wok, then crack the egg in the center of the wok.
 Allow the egg to cook for about 10 - 20 seconds, then stir it in to the noodles.